-“It’s definitely Shakespeare… But it’s not as you’ve seen it before!” describes Royal Shakespeare Company Theatre Director Aileen Gonsalves, who is at the helm of AUB Productions’ glittering iteration of romantic comedy classic Strictly Twelfth Night!
+“It’s definitely Shakespeare… But it’s not as you’ve seen it before!” describes Royal Shakespeare Company Theatre Director Aileen Gonsalves, who's at the helm of AUB Productions’ glittering iteration of romantic comedy classic Strictly Twelfth Night!

 And certainly the scene does seem to be a little different: a huge winding staircase winds its way between audience and gantry, and a large room-spanning lighting rig sits high above a cluster of set designers, riggers, and costume designers.

 If the world’s most famous bard had been around in 2023, perhaps the master manipulator of love, tragedy, and comedy might’ve been set for a career in TV production, and that’s how Aileen’s vision for the play unfolds.

 “I’ve done a lot of immersive theatre for the Royal Shakespeare Company, and I’ve created Shakespeare pieces in caves, castles, and unique woodlands… But the iconic Royal Bath Hotel, and this 1920s art-deco world our Set Designers have created is amazing!